Browse the Guide:

 of his death.
 Ms88-037.

 MURRELL, E. H. (b.
 1825).
 NOTE TO GENERAL JOHN C. BRECKINRIDGE, 1864.
 0.1 cu. ft.
 The collection contains a single note from E.H.
 Murrell, MD of Lynchburg, Virginia addressed to General J.C.
 Breckinridge inquiring about the 150 bushels of corn from Montgomery County, VA that he had ordered and instead requests 200 bushels be delivered.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-083.

 MUSGRAVE, JOSEPH SIMMONS, SR. PHOTOGRAPHS, n.d.
 0.1 cu. ft.
 VAMC graduate in 1883.
 Collection contains two copies of a photograph of Musgrave's home in Southampton County, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1965-001.

 [MUSIC BOOK, ca. 1830s.]
 1 vol. Small manuscript booklet with notes